Eschatology – Unraveling the End Times (2 units)

 We’ll tie together the O.T.
 Prophets and the words of Jesus, Paul, Peter, and John to unravel each piece.
 I hope when the class is over you’ll have clarified what you understand, solidified what you believe and that this belief will empower you and take you to a new level of ministry and zeal for what is about to come.
 To God be all the glory.
 Hope to see you there!

-Character Development – 1 Corinthians 13 Love (2 units)
+Character Development – The Beatitudes of Jesus (2 units)

-Character Development is a series of topics on the most important quality of a Christian – character.
-It’s how Jesus said to be a wise man who builds his house upon the rock (Matthew 7:24), and the very opposite of the hypocrisy Jesus condemned in the religious leaders of His day.
+Character Development is a series of courses on the most important quality of a Christian – character.
+It’s what Jesus commended in the wise man who builds his house upon the rock (Matthew 7:24), and the very opposite of the hypocrisy Jesus condemned in the religious leaders of His day.
 God wants us to walk in victory and become like His Son, Jesus Christ (Romans 8:28-29).
 Learning all about the Lord and the Bible is great.
 Learning to minister in power is wonderful.
 But if we do not develop His character we will eventually get shot down by the world, the flesh, or the devil.
-God has definite steps to achieve victory in each area of our lives and the twelve Character Development courses are where you’ll learn them.
+God has definite steps to achieve victory in each area of our lives and the 12 Character Development courses are where you’ll learn them.

-Leadership Strategies of the Hebrew Prophets (2 units)
+The Lifestyle of John the Baptist (2 units)